 All the results of the 2012 Water Scarcity and Droughts Policy Review are available here.

 On 27th April 2010, a stakeholder meeting took place, including the presentation of a non-paper presenting the planned studies and projects, comments and discussion on the main potential aspects of the Policy Review.
 Relevant comments can be downloaded below:

-Policy development up to now - 2007 Communication
+Policy development - 2007 Communication

 In 2006 and early 2007 the Commission carried out an in-depth assessment of water scarcity and droughts in the European Union.
 Following this assessment the Commission presented an initial set of policy options to increase water efficiency and water savings in a Communication from the Commission to the European Parliament and the Council - Addressing the challenge of water scarcity and droughts in the European Union (COM/2007/0414 final) published in July 2007.

 Read the 2007 Communication

 Seven policy options were identified for tackling water scarcity and drought issues:

 Improving drought risk management